apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 The operator configures a command instead of setting the `Authorization` header for the HTTP probes, as that would require a restart of all pods if the password changes.
 With a command, we can load the username and password from a secret; Kubernetes will [update the mounted secret files](https://kubernetes.io/docs/concepts/configuration/secret/#mounted-secrets-are-updated-automatically) when the secret changes automatically.

+If you customize the HTTP path for any probes (under `spec.customSolrKubeOptions.podOptions`), then you must use `probesRequireAuth=false` as the operator does not reconfigure custom HTTP probes to use the command needed to support `probesRequireAuth=true`.

 #### Authorization